-The 2014 ABVD-A challenges are a continuation of the previously established accuracy based program for vitamin D. The samples included in the Survey were composed of pooled off-the-clot, fresh frozen serum samples obtained from several donors, some of whom received oral vitamin D2 prior to their blood draw (under an IRB-approved protocol).
-Target values were established by the LC-MS/MS measurement procedure performed at the Centers for Disease Control and Prevention Reference Laboratory, which has been shown to be traceable to the NIST and Ghent reference measurement procedures.
+The 2016 ABVD-B challenges are a continuation of the previously established accuracy based program for vitamin D. The samples included in the Survey were composed of pooled off-the-clot, fresh frozen serum samples obtained from several donors, some of whom received oral vitamin D2 prior to their blood draw (under an IRB-approved protocol).
+Target values were established by the LC-MS/MS reference measurement procedure performed at the Centers for Disease Control and Prevention (CDC) Reference Laboratory.
 This Reference Laboratory also participates in the Vitamin D Standardization Program coordinated by the National Institutes of Health (NIH).
-Recently, in collaboration with the NIH's Vitamin D Standardization Program, samples in the CAP's ABVD Survey were demonstrated to be commutable and fit-for-purpose for proficiency testing of LC-MS/MS assays and all clinical assays that were tested for the quantification of total vitamin D concentrations in human serum samples.
+In collaboration with the NIH's Vitamin D Standardization Program, samples in the CAP's ABVD Survey were demonstrated to be commutable and fit-for-purpose for proficiency testing of LC-MS/MS assays and all clinical assays that were tested for the quantification of total vitamin D concentrations in human serum samples.
 The minimal processing of the samples prior to distribution was vital in making samples that are commutable across assays.
-Results are provided in this Summary Report for total 25-OH vitamin D, 25-OH vitamin D2, and 25-OH vitamin D3 by measurement procedures used by participating laboratories.
+Results are provided in this summary report for total 25-OH vitamin D, 25-OH vitamin D2, and 25-OH vitamin D3 by measurement procedures used by participating laboratories.
 The reference target values provided by the CDC Reference Laboratory are also shown for each sample.

 Naturally occurring vitamin D in humans is composed of vitamin D3 (cholecalciferol), which is synthesized in skin on exposure to UV light.
 Vitamin D2 (ergocalciferol) is obtained from plant and fungal sources.
 Most over-the-counter supplements now contain vitamin D3, although a few still contain vitamin D2.
 The only FDA-approved prescription formulation used to raise vitamin D levels contains only vitamin D2.
 In most clinical settings, measurement of total 25-hydroxy vitamin D provides an adequate assessment of vitamin D stores, and it is important that clinical assays used to assess vitamin D stores are capable of accurately measuring both D2 and D3 because both are biologically active.
 Measurement of 1,25-dihydroxy vitamin D, which is the most active form, is needed only rarely clinically.
-Immunoassays usually report total 25-hydroxy vitamin D, whereas measurement procedures based on

-LC-MS/MS can separately quantify both 25-OH D2 and 25-OH D3.
+Immunoassays usually report total 25-hydroxy vitamin D, whereas measurement procedures based on LC-MS/MS can separately quantify both 25-OH D2 and 25-OH D3.
 Depending on chromatographic conditions, LC-MS/MS may also separately identify and measure the C3-epimer of 25-OH vitamin D3, which is of uncertain biological significance, but tends to be a more prominent form of vitamin D found in newborns' blood.